The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Introduction

 \section{Introduction}

-When massive stars ($M_{ZAMS} \gtrsim 8$~\msun) reach the end of their lives they explode as core-collapse supernovae (CCSNe).
+When massive stars ($M_{ZAMS} \gtrsim 8$~\msun) reach the end of their lives, they explode as core-collapse supernovae (CCSNe).
 These events enrich the cosmos in elements produced in both hydrostatic and explosive nucleosynthesis, and leave behind exotic remnants such as black holes and neutron stars.
-Likely part of the elements SNe eject condense into dust after a few years or decades and may define a major source of dust in the universe \citep[see][for a review]{Sarangi2018}.
+Likely part of the SNe ejecta condenses into different dust species after a few years or decades and may define a major source of dust in the Universe \citep[see][for a review]{Sarangi2018}.
 Understanding galactic chemical evolution of elements as well as dust then relies on understanding this element ejection.

-An open question in supernova research is the stellar origin of Type Ibc SNe, collectively named stripped-envelope SNe.
+An open question in SN research is the stellar origin of Type Ibc SNe, collectively named stripped-envelope SNe (SESNe).
 This is a subtype of CCSNe which lacks the spectral signatures of either hydrogen (Type Ib) or both hydrogen and helium (Type Ic).
 The indication is then that the outer hydrogen envelope, or both the hydrogen and helium envelopes, have been stripped away during the star's evolution.
 The mechanism for this is, however, not well understood.
 Two main scenarios have been proposed.
 The progenitors of Type Ibc SNe may be massive single stars, $M_{ZAMS}\gtrsim 25$~\msun, that lose their outer layers due to strong stellar winds \citep{conti_owr_1975}.
 The progenitors may also be lower-mass stars, $M_{ZAMS} \lesssim 20-25$~\msun, that have their envelopes stripped through interaction with a binary companion \citep{nomoto_typeibc_1995}.
-Over the years results from light curve modelling \citep[e.g.][]{Ensman1988,Woosley1994,Bersten2014,Dessart2020Ibc, Ertl2020}, progenitor studies \citep{Smartt2015,Eldridge2016,Yoon2017}, and rate constraints \citep{smith_ccsne_2011} have indicated that the second channel is likely significant.
-The emergence of the transitional IIb type as a common SN class \citep[rate of $\sim$10\% of all CCSNe, e.g.][]{Shivvers2017}, has further strengthened this.
-The posed question has therefore morphed towards trying to answer what contribution the single-star channel makes, and what different outcomes are possible for massive Wolf-Rayet stars at the end of their evolution.
+Over the years, results from light curve modeling \citep[e.g.,][]{Ensman1988,Woosley1994,Bersten2014,Dessart2020Ibc, Ertl2020}, progenitor studies \citep{Smartt2015,Eldridge2016,Yoon2017}, and rate constraints \citep{smith_ccsne_2011} have indicated that the second channel is likely significant.
+The emergence of the transitional IIb type as a common SN class \citep[rate of $\sim$10\% of all CCSNe, e.g.,][]{Shivvers2017} has further strengthened this.
+The posed question has therefore morphed toward trying to answer what contribution the single-star channel makes, and what different outcomes are possible for massive Wolf-Rayet stars at the end of their evolution.